akmail/monitor_pi_net/README.md

 List of hosts or IP addresses to check separated by blank without any option name.

 **-o, --tmplate**
 HTML template to be used for the report generation.
+Only file name needs to be specified. it has to be located under `/var/lib/monitor_pi_net/`.

 **-h, --help**
 shows information about allowed command line parameters.